nvi-inc/fs-vgos/fs-vgos.md

 If you do not wish to have *completely* password-less login, an alternative is to encrypt your ssh key with a password and use ssh-agent to unlock it for your session.
-The upshot is you only need to enter your password once per session.
-It is also more secure since the ssh key is encrypted on disk and if anyone ever takes your key, they can not gain access to your systems.
+The upshot is you still have the convenience of password-less login, you just have to enter your password **once** after you login to the FS computer.

+This is also more secure since the ssh key is encrypted on disk and if anyone ever takes your key, they can not gain access to your systems.

-*This is a good idea for laptops.*
+This is a good idea for remote terminals, although is slightly more cumbersome for local access.

-> **EH** This is *not* a good idea for oper account on FS machine.
+> **EH:** This is *not* a good idea for oper account on FS machine.

+> **DH:** It requires a password to be entered once per login session (after `ssh-add`).
+> It seems like a good balance between security and convenience if a site is more
+> concerned.
+But probably not necessary for oper@pcfs.

-To encrypt your private key, enter a password when you generate it or, to (re)encrypt an old key, use
+To encrypt your private key, enter a password when you generate it.
+To encrypt an old key, or change its password, use

     ssh-keygen -p -f ~/.ssh/id_rsa